terraform-aws-modules/terraform-aws-elb/examples/complete/README.md

 Configuration in this directory creates ELB, EC2 instances and attach them together.

+This example also creates ACM SSL certificate which can be attached to a secure listener in ELB.

 Data sources are used to discover existing VPC resources (VPC, subnet and security group).

 ## Usage